Zoos Victoria is committed to protecting the Mountain Pygmy-possum and helping the Bogong Moth. You can help too through

 What is Zoos Victoria doing to help?

-The Victorian Mountain Pygmy-Possum Recovery Team, together with supporting organisations, is also working hard to implement interventions in the wild.
+The Victorian Mountain Pygmy-possum Recovery Team, together with supporting organisations, are also working hard to implement interventions in the wild.

-At Zoos Victoria, interventions to help the Mountain Pygmy-possum include developing new nutritious food sources like Bogong Bikkies, improving habitat connectivity and captive measures, to support populations through the breeding season.
+At Zoos Victoria, interventions to help the Mountain Pygmy-possum include developing new nutritious food sources like Bogong Bikkies, captive breeding and research, improving habitat connectivity and revegetation to support populations through the breeding season.